Evochron Legends: Difficulty

 The difficulty of the game has been tweaked, giving the game a slightly more balanced learning curve.
 The learning curve is still considered steep, especially during the first combat situations.
 The training mode has received a full makeover, allowing the player to choose for either a full training or only focusing on certain aspects.

 Multiplayer

-Multiplayer in the Evochron series has used the Seamless Profile System, in this system, a pilot profile will always be available on any game server that it not purely limited to multiplayer profiles.
-This way, players are free to work on their spacecraft in single player.
+Multiplayer in the Evochron series uses the Seamless Profile System.
+Thus the pilot profile allows multiplayer profiles.
+Players can also work on their spacecraft in single player mode.

-Capture the flag-like objects allow players and clans to set up a CTF match.
-Notable locations for such a match include within a high-energy nebula and the interior of a large asteroid.

-Any person can host a (dedicated) game server for a predetermined number of players.
-Other players are required to use a compatible version of the game client to connect to the server, and to have identical universe files.
-The host of the game sets any rules, although rules are only controlled through players and not enforced by the game itself.
-In this way, the freeform spirit of the game is retained.
+The game is freeform and allows anyone to host a (dedicated) game server to their rules.